RepreZen/RapidML-ReadyAPI-Plugin/README.md

 Use the "Plugin Manager" button in Ready!API 1.3.1 to load the jar created by Maven build using the "Load plugin from file" button.

+Both importer and exporter are implemented.
+Note that the export action is available on the RestResource, not the project inself.
 ### Build it yourself

 Clone the Git repository, make sure you have maven installed, and run